pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 r a = Just a
 ```

-This function lets us "lift" a value of any type into our monad.
+This function lets us _lift_ a value of any type into our monad.

 Next, recall that the natural transformation $j$ mapped from some composition of functors $F \times F$ to functor $F$.
 In Haskell, we would write $F \times F$ as `Functor f => f (f a)`, or `Maybe (Maybe a)` for the concrete case of `Maybe`.
 We get the following: